2deviant/bin/README.md

 ## Structure
-The repository is split into two directories: `slow` and `fast`.  `slow` directory contains utilities written primarily in bash harnessing the standard Linux/Darwin commands and software. ``fast`` directory contains utilities of identical function but written in C, trading the elegance of the shell code for performance.
+The repository is split into two directories: `slow` and `fast`.  `slow` directory contains utilities written primarily in bash, harnessing the standard Linux/Darwin commands and software. ``fast`` directory contains utilities of identical function but written in C, trading the elegance of the shell code for performance.
 Not all utilities have *fast* versions.